slamora/brackets-wiki/Research:-Find-Replace.md

 * Sublime - Find Results "editor" remains open unless closed by user.
 Subsequent results are appended to this editor.
 Query history is traversed with Arrow Up/Down.
 * TextMate - Most recent query results are displayed when dialog is re-opened.
 Query history is traversed with Arrow Up/Down or dropdown menu.
 * WebStorm
-* Coda - None?
-(Clear Search History is an option, but not obvious how it's accessed)
+* Coda - History appears in the Sidebar search dropdown menu.
+No keyboard navigation in input field.
 * Notepad++
 * Dreamweaver - No query history, but you can save/load queries.